ATF unlikely to crack down on rapid-fire bump stocks

 That leaves the ATF with little choice but to deem bump stocks legal under current law, said David Chipman, a former ATF agent.

-"It’s a case where technology has overwhelmed the law," said Chipman, who now works for Americans for Responsible Solution.
+"It’s a case where technology has overwhelmed the law," said Chipman, who now works for Americans for Responsible Solutions.

 Some experts said the ATF is unlikely to change its ruling.
 The agency is under constant pressure from congressional gun-rights advocates, who regularly threaten to cut funding and have refused to confirm a director for years at a time.
 The agency has been without a Senate-confirmed leader since 2015.